 My grandmother has outlived her two lovers, her two sons, and one grandson.
 She still works two days a week in the “boutique” – an op shop.
 And she dresses better than I do.
 She wears pearls and high heels and tight fitting, dipping bright blue dresses.
 She has a collection of eight retro white-rimmed sunglasses.
 She is uncannily intuitive – knowing before anyone else in the family (including the subject) who is falling in love, who is falling out and who needs to be told they are beautiful today.

-The second (on the left) is my grandmother’s sister Lucy.
+The second is my grandmother’s sister Lucy.
 Lucy has deep red hair and the innocence of a fairy.
 She fell in love with her soulmate when she was still a teenager.
 He was fifteen years older, and although I don’t remember him, his kindness is spoken about in glowing whispers.
 My mother likes to tell a story about someone complimenting Fred on his pink shirt.
 In return, he took it off and gave it to them.
 I tell this about Fred, because it tells you about Lucy too.
 Fred was the gentle man who made his life’s work to take care of and love the red-haired, kind-hearted fairy girl who chose him.
 Lucy has Alzheimer’s disease, and though she now doesn’t remember anyone’s name, it matters not – she loves them just the same.
 She knows you are good.
 She knows you are family – everyone is.